Palau

 the diving spots I went to were absolutely gorgeous- the best I've ever been to for sure.

-taken care of.
 There was a lot of support in the ministry every day, even on days where there was pouring rain.
 I had fun in field with the friends.
 People in Palau are really nice and like to talk about the bible.
 Most of them speak English too, so that made it a little easier for me to be more productive in the ministry.

 As I mentioned in the outset, during the first week of my stay we had the Circuit Assembly.
 That was great!
 So many good talks and demonstrations.
 Even though I had seen the program 6 times before, I felt like I still got a lot out of the Assembly.